NajamL96/NajamL96/README.md

 At [Tropical Marine Centre](https://www.tropicalmarinecentre.co.uk/) I'm the sole engineer across the full stack — designing and delivering a connected aquarium ecosystem from device firmware (C++/Arduino) through edge gateway (Raspberry Pi/Linux) to Flutter mobile apps and cloud backends.
 Two of my apps are live on the App Store and Google Play.

 I also build my own products.
-[TrustFlow](https://trustflow-liard.vercel.app/) is a social proof SaaS I designed, built, and deployed — testimonial collection, review imports, embeddable widgets, AI polish.
-Currently in public beta. **Provaly Agent** is a newer exploration in a related space — an AI reputation-management agent that monitors reviews, drafts on-brand replies with Claude, and surfaces reputation insights.
+[Provaly](https://provaly-main.vercel.app/) is an AI reputation-management agent I designed, built, and deployed — it monitors business reviews, drafts on-brand replies with Claude, and surfaces reputation insights.
+Currently in active development.

 ---